Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: Abstract

 \section{Abstract}

-We introduce bandit importance sampling (BIS), a new class of importance sampling methods designed for settings where the target density is expensive to evaluate.
-In contrast to adaptive importance sampling, which optimises a proposal distribution, BIS directly designs the samples through a sequential strategy that combines space-filling designs with multi-armed bandits.
-Our method leverages Gaussian process surrogates to guide sample selection, enabling efficient exploration of the parameter space with minimal target evaluations.
-We establish theoretical guarantees on convergence and demonstrate the effectiveness of the method across a broad range of sampling tasks.
-BIS delivers accurate approximations with fewer target evaluations, outperforming competing approaches across multimodal, heavy-tailed distributions, and real-world applications to Bayesian inference of computationally expensive models.
+We propose bandit importance sampling (BIS), a powerful importance sampling framework tailored for settings in which evaluating the target density is computationally expensive.
+BIS facilitates accurate sampling while minimizing the required number of target-density evaluations.
+In contrast to adaptive importance sampling, which optimizes a proposal distribution, BIS directly optimizes the set of samples through a sequential selection process driven by multi-armed bandits.
+BIS serves as a general framework that accommodates user-defined bandit strategies.
+Theoretically, the weak convergence of the weighted samples, and thus the consistency of the Monte Carlo estimator, is established regardless of the specific strategy employed.
+In this paper, we present a practical strategy that leverages Gaussian process surrogates to guide sample selection, adapting the principles of Bayesian optimization for sampling.
+Comprehensive numerical studies demonstrate the superior performance of BIS across multimodal, heavy-tailed distributions, and real-world Bayesian inference tasks involving Markov random fields.